-All courses taught at Montair will be conducted in English only and in accordance with the International Civil Aviation Organization.
-All pilots must demonstrate speaking and listening comprehension in English.
+All courses taught at Montair will be conducted in English only and in accordance with the applicable International Civil Aviation Organization regulations.
+Pilots must demonstrate speaking and listening comprehension in English.

 Transport Canada’s Aviation-Language Proficiency Test (ALPT) must be passed to a minimum Level 4 standard for any pilot to receive a licence in Canada.
-Therefore, Montair cannot admit any potential student on to a training course unless they already have an ICAO Aviation English Level 4 standard (or higher), or Montair sees the capability of that student to pass the test before obtaining a Private Pilot Licence.
-However, the test, which is administered by Transport Canada requires that the ALPT be conducted face-to-face with a designated examiner, therefore international students must make special effort to ensure they meet the requirements of this examination before they commit to pilot training.
+Therefore, Montair cannot admit any potential student on to a training course unless they already have an ICAO Aviation English Level 4 standard (or higher), or Montair sees the capability of that student to pass the test before acting as Pilot-in-Command of our aircraft.
+Graduates of a Canadian High School may also qualify for an informal language demonstration and do not usually require the formal assessment.
+The language test is conducted over the phone and is administered by a Transport Canada delegate.
+Montair can assist with making the required arrangements.

 Once enrolled on the course, Montair has significant experience in assisting ESL students to improve their aviation English proficiency and we have a number of internal and external resources should they be needed.
 For more information on the Transport Canada Aviation Language Proficiency Test, please click here.